daniel-samson/noquery/README.md

 # no query
-An extremely lightweight javascript library.
+An extremely lightweight javascript library to replace jQuery.
+No query is 2KB in size, which is significanty less than jQuery (30KB).
 Please see [wiki](https://github.com/daniel-samson/noquery/wiki) for more detail.

 ## Example
 ```javascript